PimolkanPian/Drilling-sound-processing/README.md

 2. If you have software of CNC or 3D printer, can upload to open the file.

 ## CSV File ##
-The file contains a time and event data for drilling operations.
+The file contains a time and event data for drilling operations.<br>
 It includes:
 - Time: time for each event.
 - Event: the description of drilling event.